anistark/logging_server/README.md

 1. Add all necessary config data in config.py

-2. Create a database with the provided name and table accordingly.
+2. Create a database with the provided name and table accordingly with the column (client, log_level, message, created_at).

 ## Execution